Medusa-ML/.github/profile/README.md

 # Medusa

-open source cross-platform classifiers for making "black box" (deep learning, with no intention of explaning itself) classifications of documents, images and more.
+a collection of open source cross-platform classifiers for making "black box" (deep learning, with no intention of explaning itself) classifications of documents, images and more.

 ## Models in Development